leccyril/telemetry/README.md

 # Telemetry Challenge

-This is a challenge to create architecture with client will send by interval telemetry data to backend server.
-All datas will be saved in database.
+This is a challenge to create architecture with client(s) send telemetries datas to backend server.
+All datas will be saved in database (Mongo DB).
 Access to backend will be done via a frontend application.
-Possibility to close client from frontend (via backend server)
+Possibility to close client(s) from frontend (via backend server)
 ## Technology stack

 Java and Spring boot for client and backend server